Themefic-Team/beaf-before-and-after-gallery/readme.txt

 = 4.6.4 – 07/01/2025 =

-- Added: Auto slider and click-to-move compatibility message.
+- Added: Dependency notice for "Auto Slider" and "Click to Move" functionality.

 = 4.6.3 – 30/12/2024 =